Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/installing.rst

 but is also likely to work equally as well with other implementations (oraclejdk has also had minimal testing).

-If you would like to build the rosmobile_core documentation, you will also need Pygments 1.5+ and Sphinx 1.1.3+.
+If you would like to build the mobile_implementation_core documentation, you will also need Pygments 1.5+ and Sphinx 1.1.3+.
 If you don't have native binaries, then

 .. code-block:: bash